doocs/leetcode/solution/2100-2199/2199.Finding the Topic of Each Post/README_EN.md

 | post_id     | int     |
 | content     | varchar |
 +-------------+---------+
-post_id is the primary key for this table.
+post_id is the primary key (column with unique values) for this table.
 Each row of this table contains the ID of a post and its content.
 Content will consist only of English letters and spaces.
 </pre>